PatchWorkCoding/Roses-Texas-State-Notes-Wiki/Spring 2025/Computer Ethics/chapter2.md

 *Lying is immoral because it requires everyone except you not be able to lie.
 In this framing Kant's inflexibility is kind of seen as making an Ethical code of conduct based on fairness which I think is really interesting*

-The second Formulation of the Categorical Impartives is: "Act so that you always treat both yourself and other people as ends in themselves, and never only as a means to an end."
+The second Formulation of the Categorical Imperatives is: "Act so that you always treat both yourself and other people as ends in themselves, and never only as a means to an end."
 Basically don't use people to get what you want, or in other words "treat people the way you want to be treated."

+**In summary the two main imperatives are:**
+* Can the law apply to everyone without contradiction? - "Act only from moral rules that you can at the same time will to be universal moral laws."
+* Does this action treat someone as an ends and not an person? - "Act so that you always treat both yourself and other people as ends in themselves, and never only as a means to an end."

 *The main problem I have with Kant's Philosophy is that is focused on "why" some one did somethings and not "what" they did.
 Take lying for example there are scenarios where it can be moral justified because it produce a better outcome for everybody than if they had told the truth.
 The common example of this is say a murder comes to your door and asks you for your friends address so they can go kill them.
 Are you morally justified in lying to that person to save your friend?
 The answer is yes! but to Kant the answer would be no because the act of lying is bad.*

+***

 **Act Utilitarianism**: An ethical Theory whose main guiding principle is that an actions moral weight is in direct correspondence to its utility.